 - You’re tired.
 You’re like, really really tired.
 Of the rat race.
 Of struggling to make it happen.
 Of comparison and feeling like you can never just be happy with what you’ve made or accomplished.
 Of wondering why this is so hard when you feel like it’s something you were meant to do.

 I hear you.
 I see you.
 I get you.

 Because I was (and sometimes still am!) you.

-While now I’m a creativity coach and writer for several multi-million dollar businesses, and I get to lead super fulfilling workshops like this one all over the U.S., I have so been there.
+While now I’m a workshop leader and writer for several multi-million dollar businesses, and I get to lead super fulfilling retreats like this one all over the U.S., I have so been there.

 I’ve stumbled through my own creative process.
 I was second-guessing every single word I wrote, telling myself that I sucked on the daily.
 I deleted two entire manuscripts (yes, two. *sobs*) on the fly because I was sure everyone would hate them.
 I hated my work.
 I hated myself.
 And to top it all off, I had two small kids to care for while I taught full-time and finished my graduate degree, on top of trying to do this writing thing that I was supposed to bring some joy.
 It only added on the pressure.

 And then I had a straight-up breakdown.
 My novels weren’t selling.
 My clients were dropping like flies, and I could barely pull myself out of bed.
 It all became so much work.
 There was no joy in creating, even though somewhere deep down I was pretty sure I still had more art inside me to make.
 I was caught in this place where I couldn’t make myself quit, but the act of creating had become so incredibly toxic.